pilinux/gorest/README.md

 │    └───middleware
 │         └---cors.go
 │         └---jwt.go
+│         └---sentry.go
 │
+└───logs
+│    └---README.md
+│
 └───service
      └---auth.go
 ```

-For API development, one needs to focus only on the following files and directories:
+For API development, one needs to focus mainly on the following files and directories:

 ```
 gorest